The Shiva is central to the Jewish burial traditions. Serving as the first of several stages of mourning

 The family also generally lights a Yahrzeit Candle in the home.
 This creates the proper atmosphere for grieving, without using any electrical lighting.

-Finally, mourners are expected to remove their shoes, as a way of demonstrating grief.
+Finally, mourners should remove their shoes, as a way of demonstrating grief.

 The Origin of Shiva

-In the Torah, the idea behind a period of mourning is mentioned several times.
+The Torah mentions the idea behind a period of mourning several times.

 During the early periods of Judaism, mourners noticed that feasting in joy was inappropriate during a time of grief.
 Instead, they viewed this time as an opportunity to express, process and overcome their grief.